evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 The Ford Mustang Mach-E Standard Range AWD delivers a solid performance with a maximum power of 258 kW (351 hp / 346 bhp) and a total torque of 580 Nm (428 lb-ft).
 It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 75,7 kWh and a net usable capacity of 70 kWh, providing an 5,7 kWh buffer (7.5%) for battery protection.
+The high-capacity battery has a gross capacity of 75,7 kWh and a net usable capacity of 70 kWh, providing a 5,7 kWh buffer (7.5%) for battery protection.
 With a nominal voltage of 360 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 400 km (249 miles), with an energy consumption rate of 17.5 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 150 kW.
 Charging from 0% to 100% takes approximately 117 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 86 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 4% to 46%.
-This results in an effective charging speed, including time lost, of 80 kW, with each charging session taking about 22 minutes and 3 seconds..
+This results in an effective charging speed, including time lost, of 80 kW, with each charging session taking about 22 minutes and 3 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24 kWh/100 km, the trip would take approximately 10 hours and 29 minutes.
 This journey would require six charging stops from 5% to 46%, with a total charging time of 129 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 21 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/ford/mustang_mach-e/mustang_mach-e_standard_range_awd/charging_1_st.jpg" title="Ford Mustang Mach-E Standard Range AWD" width="3000" height="1736"  >}}

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.